 Peabody Essex Museum

 This has a lot of different types of art.
 We quickly went through and they were able to see lots of different types of art.
-This is a much more quiet serious atmosphere compared to the Isabella Gardner Museum, but is on the Go Pass.
+This is a much more quiet serious atmosphere compared to the Isabella Gardner Museum, but is on Go City Boston.

 Time commitment: 1 hour